 St. Mary Armenian Apostolic Church

-St. Mary Armenian Apostolic Church has evolved over the last 80 years as the Armenian community in the Washington, D.C.
-Metropolitan area has changed.
+St. Mary Armenian Apostolic Church continues to evolve over the last 80 years alongside the Armenian community in the Washington, D.C.
+Metropolitan area.
 Today, an estimated ten thousand Armenians live in the area, engaging in a wide range of professional activities running businesses, Federal and local governments, non-profit organizations and the arts.
 St. Mary consistently develops to continue serving an important role as a center for religious and cultural activity within the Armenian community.

 In the 1880’s, Boghos Casparian from Boorhans (Sivas Province, Asia Minor) was among the first of the Armenians to settle in Washington.
 Casparian was a rug merchant and the proprietor of a rug cleaning business.
 Following in his footsteps, from 1880 to 1914, approximately 150 Armenians came to Washington.
 Some arrived to pursue business opportunities whilst others attended local universities.

 In 1908, when the Ottoman Empire announced what were thought to be increased freedoms for the minority communities, some Armenians choose to return home.
 The immigrants who chose to remain in the United States went on to join the fabric of Washington's society.
 One of these early Armenians to adopt the city as their own was Movses Hekimian.
-Together with his wife and four children, Hekimian started the first Oriental rug store in the Nation’s capital.
+Together with his wife and four children, Hekimian founded the first Oriental rug store in the Nation’s capital.
 Other early pioneers were Armenag Lousararian and his sister; Dr. Nazaret Kurkjian; and Ardashes Nersessian, who was known by his pen name “Malkhas”.
 They were later joined by other new arrivals, including Dr. Dolmage, Mihran Nakkashian, Neshan Hintlian, Nejib Hekimian, Ohannes Nersessian, Aram Panossian, and Adam Arabian.
 Arabian eventually moved to Baltimore, where he settled with his family, including his daughter the distinguished judge: The Honorable Mary Arabian.